smartdevicelink/sdl_core_guides/docs/Getting Started/Multiple Transports Configuration/index.md

 ```
 - Transports are listed in preferred order
 - If a transport is not listed, then the service is not allowed to run on that transport
-- If the `AudioServiceTransports`/`VideoServiceTransports` line is omitted, the corresponding service will be allowed to run on the primary transport
+- If the `AudioServiceTransports`/`VideoServiceTransports` line is omitted, the corresponding service will be allowed to run on the Primary Transport

 ### Secondary Transport Types